 |Salatpizza (danish)||Tomato sauce, shredded mozzarella, lamb kebab, iceberg lettuce, tomato, cucumber, creme fraiche dressing|

-Many of the pizzerias in Denmark are owned by people of Middle Eastern descent which means they also serve pita breads and durum with kebab.
+Many of the pizzerias in Denmark are owned by people of Middle Eastern descent which means they also serve pita bread and durum with kebab.
 I haven’t found any information about where the “Salatpizza” originates, maybe it’s not even Denmark?